Chantuto Archaeological Site: Population

-The Findings
+Findings

 The findings at this site are limited to a set of shell middens found along the lagoons of the Acapetahua Estuary, usually relating to clams.
 Voorhies proposes convincingly that the shell mound sites were mass procurement and processing stations for marsh dams that were dried and brought inland to base camp sites such as Vuelta Limon.

 At the site of Tlachuachero, out of 17 samples taken from this stratum, such objects as bone, ceramics, shell, rock fragments and clay nodules arose.
 The collection results from this site outlined that 99.55% of the total weight of the samples were made up of clam shells with the remainder as other items, such as fish bone for example.
 At the other four archaeological sites there have been a small amount of different objects found, such as but not limited to metates, hand stones, and anvils.

-The Main Archaeologists
+Main archaeologists

 Barbara Voorhies

 Barbara Voorhies can be seen as the main archaeologist behind studying this Chantuto site and the people who inhabited this area.
 Barbara Voorhies is an American archaeologist who was educated at Tufts and Yale University.
-Voorhies has also taught at the University of Colorado and the University of California in Santa Barbara for nearly thirty years (Hirst 2010).
+Voorhies has also taught at the University of Colorado and the University of California, Santa Barbara for nearly thirty years (Hirst 2010).
 She is recognized for her work with the shell mound archaic sites of coastal Mexico, such as Cerro de las Conchas, Chiapas, and the discussed Chantuto phase sites such as Vuelta Limon and Tlachuachero (Hirst 2010).